marvinjgh/fake-api-express/README.md

 # fake-api-express

-Mock server powered by Express.js
+Mock server powered by Express.js, all the image url generated are random colors to use with [https://singlecolorimage.com](https://singlecolorimage.com) api.

 ## TODO's
 - [x] create a complete new express server